Pizza (2012 film): Plot

+Upstairs, Michael encounters the ghost of a young girl named Nithya, resembling Shanmugam's possessed daughter.
+Fleeing downstairs, he suddenly finds the house brightly lit and covered in police tape.
+Two policemen inform him that, a week earlier, Bobby murdered his wife Smitha and their daughters, Nithya and Anu, before the bungalow became infamous as the "Smitha Bungalow".
+Shocked by the mention of Anu, Michael notices similarities to his own wife.
+He escapes as the policemen are dragged back into the house by an unseen force.
+Outside, the bungalow appears abandoned and derelict.

+Michael returns home to discover Anu seemingly erased from existence.
+Distressed and traumatised, he attacks his friends before collapsing in tears.
+His co-workers sympathise with him, help file a missing persons report, and support him as his mental state deteriorates.

+Later, during another delivery, Michael secretly changes his phone's SIM card and calls Anu, revealed to be alive.
+It is then revealed that the haunting story was fabricated.
+Before the delivery, Shanmugam had hidden illegal diamonds inside a candy box to avoid a police raid and sent them away with Michael.
+After discovering the diamonds, Michael and Anu devised a plan based on the plot of Anu's horror novel.
+Since none of Michael's friends had ever met Anu, she disappeared with the diamonds while Michael pretended to be traumatised to avoid suspicion.

+Michael goes to deliver pizza to a house, but experiences events identical to those in his fabricated story, including meeting a girl identical to "Nithya".
+Locked inside the house as the lights go out, Michael is left facing the possibility that the supernatural may have been real after all.

 Production

 Development

 The short film director Karthik Subbaraj had initially intended for Jigarthanda to be his feature debut; he narrated the script to C. V. Kumar of Thirukumaran Entertainment, and though Kumar liked it, he declined to finance it due to budget constraints.
 Karthik then wrote a script for a low-budget film about a pizza delivery man stuck in a house, where the story could take place predominantly, and one of his friends agreed to finance it.
-While the film was originally intended to be within 90 minutes to qualify for international film festivals, Karthik later felt that it had commercial viability, and added more characters to the script.
+While the film was originally intended to be within 90 minutes to qualify for international film festivals, Karthik later felt that it had commercial viability and added more characters to the script.
 In all, it had taken him a week to finalise the story and 20 days to finish the script.
 Afterwards, he narrated the script to Kumar who liked it and immediately agreed to finance the film.
 The story was co-written by Prasath Ramar, in his career debut.
 Karthik chose the title Pizza, feeling it was relevant as it reflected the lead character's profession.